Courses Offered in the Summer Semester

 Exam format

-Oral exam + seminar paper
+Oral exam + seminar paper or presentation

 Value-based Management of Financial Institutions